24x7fpga/24x7fpga-website/content/uvm_directory/2024_09_04_14_44_52_uvm_workflow_in_vivado.md

 {{< figure src="/ox-hugo/uvm_sim.png" >}}

 Below is the result of the simulation.
-The desing outputs the string "[RUN TEST] Vivado Script Simulation Test" as expected
+The design outputs the string "[RUN TEST] Vivado Script Simulation Test" as intended.

 {{< figure src="/ox-hugo/uvm_sim_result.png" >}}